-The area surrounding the property is highly urbanized and predominantly consists of multi-family residential buildings with mixed-use buildings (residential w/ first floor retail) along main corridors such as Driggs Avenue which borders the property to the east and Bedford Avenue located just one block to the northwest.
+The area surrounding the property is highly urbanized and predominantly consists of multifamily residential buildings with mixed-use buildings (residential w/ first floor retail) along main corridors such as Driggs Avenue which borders the property to the east and Bedford Avenue located just one block to the northwest.
 The area is marked by late 19th and early 20th century rowhouses with commercial and industrial properties interspersed throughout the residential sections.
 The area to the west of the Site was historically characterized by heavy industry and manufacturing.
 Following a steady decline of manufacturing in the area from the late 1960's through the 1980's, many of the industrial properties were vacated leaving the buildings to be vandalized and become derelict.
-There are no identified sensitive receptors (i.e. nursing homes, day care centers, etc.) located downgradient of the Site.
-The area surrounding the property is highly urbanized and predominantly consists of multi-family residential buildings with mixed-use buildings (residential w/ first floor retail) along main corridors such as Bedford and Flushing Avenues.
+There are no schools or daycare centers in the immediate area of the Site, however there are several schools located to the south and southeast within 1,200 ft of the Site.
+There are no other identified sensitive receptors (i.e. nursing homes, hospitals, etc.) located in the vicinity of the Site.